African Hunt Etiquette

 "A happy camp is a successful camp.
 You can help maintain the magic."
 Craig Boddington.

-- Perhaps, of course there may be days for some, when things go wrong - delays, logistical problems and other screw-ups.
-Nobody has deliberately gone out of their way to sabotage your hunt, so these hitches should be viewed philosophically and as veteran hunter, Peter Lang says, 'TAB' - That's Africa, Bwana.
+Of course there may be days for some, when things go wrong - delays, logistical problems and other screw-ups.
+However, usually nobody has deliberately gone out of their way to sabotage your hunt, so these hitches should be viewed philosophically and as veteran hunter, Peter Lang says, 'TAB' - That's Africa, Bwana.

-- As with most other sporting activities, there are a few points to keep in mind in conducting yourself on an African hunt.
-It is your hunt but a degree of gentlemanly behaviour makes for a pleasant and safe hunt.
+As with most other sporting activities, there are a few points to keep in mind in conducting yourself on an African hunt.
+Of course it is your hunt and you paid for it but a degree of gentlemanly behaviour makes for a pleasant and safe hunt.

 African Hunt Etiquette

-- Arrive with some level of fitness - if not, do not be surprised if your hunt is not as successful as it could be.
+- Arrive with the best level of fitness you can manage - if not, do not be surprised if your hunt perhaps is not as successful as it could be.

 - Offer to lend a hand and join in - it's always welcome.

-- If you do want measurements, have the respect not to measure before the animal is dead.
+- If you do want to hunt for the tape measure, have the respect not to start measuring while the animal is busy dying.

 - Don't try to be an instant expert on African hunting.

-- In the field, listen to your PH.
-There are times when he may need you to act quickly for your own safety, which you may not realise at the time.
+- In the field, always listen to your PH.
+There are times when he may need you to act quickly for your own safety, the reason for which you may not realise at the time.